 Contrarily, INTJ personality types are sensitive about the quirks of human nature and thus are more inclined to be highly secretive despite any fallout.

 INTJs, as the more intellectually driven and problem-solving introverts under the Myers-Briggs Type Indicator (MBTI), have an innate ability to empathize with the thinking and feelings of others.

 As the ultimate problem solvers, INTJs are so secretive because secrecy enhances the integrity of a valued intellectual environment.

-Building trust, protecting trade secrets, and avoiding tribulations are some of the motives for INTJs being so secretive.
+Building trust, protecting trade secrets, and avoiding tribulations are some reasons INTJs are so secretive.

-Secrets are priceless gems by which a person’s existence and survival may depend on them.
+Secrets are priceless gems on which a person’s existence and survival may depend on them.
 And secrets should be handled with that level of care.

 I share my policy on secrets with people because secrets are deeper to me than they may be for others.

 Essentially, a secret goes into a metaphorical security vault that is never opened and is buried with me upon my death.

 To say, “I couldn’t see the consequences of betraying your trust,” is anathema to the hardwiring of INTJs.